-Along with the many businesses that have closed, too many artists and artisans are also having to pack up and leave.
-Florence is at risk of becoming a beautiful empty shell.
+Too many artists and artisans are also having to pack up and leave.

-In Italy’s national dialog, it is often being likened to Venice.
-But we at the Arts Inn believe that we are still in time to sustain, protect and nurture the heart and soul of Florence - the artists.
+We at the Arts Inn believe in sustaining, protecting and nurturing the heart and soul of Florence - the artists and artisans.

 The online exhibitions are our way of doing just that.
-We encourage you to consider giving the gift of artwork this year so that we can all continue to share our unique and special gifts with each other.
+We encourage you to consider giving the gift of artwork, so that we can all continue to share our unique and special gifts with each other.

-“But the truth is that the world needs the arts now more than ever,” she says.
-“In a very direct way, artists can be likened to two other sectors—the most fragile, like the elderly who depend on others for survival and pass on the story of our cultural heritage, and also hospital personnel or teachers.
+“The world needs the arts now more than ever,” Erin says.
+“In a very direct way, artists can be likened to two other sectors of society—the most fragile, like the elderly who depend on others for survival and pass on the story of our shared cultural heritage, and also to hospital personnel or teachers.
 We are part of the frontline workers because art speaks directly to our hearts.
 Sometimes it’s a picture or a song which give us the strength to keep going.
 Beauty and expression are as essential a part of human experience as breath itself.”